-Common stockholders of record at 5:00 p.m., Eastern Standard Time, on February 26, 2010 are entitled to vote at the Annual Meeting.
-At that time, M&T Bank Corporation had outstanding 118,710,381 shares of common stock, \$0.50 par value per share ("Common Stock").
+Common shareholders of record at 5:00 p.m., Eastern Standard Time, on February 28, 2011 are entitled to vote at the Annual Meeting.
+At that time, M&T Bank Corporation had outstanding 120,336,863 shares of common stock, \$0.50 par value per share ("Common Stock").
 Each share of Common Stock is entitled to one vote.
 Shares may not be voted at the meeting unless the owner is present or represented by proxy.
-A stockholder can be represented through the return of a physical proxy or by utilizing the telephone or Internet voting procedures.
-The telephone and Internet voting procedures are designed to authenticate stockholders by use of a control number and allow stockholders to confirm that their instructions have been properly recorded.
+A shareholder can be represented through the return of a physical proxy or by utilizing the telephone or Internet voting procedures.
+The telephone and Internet voting procedures are designed to authenticate shareholders by use of a control number and allow shareholders to confirm that their instructions have been properly recorded.
 The method by which you vote will in no way limit your right to vote at the Annual Meeting if you later decide to attend in person.
-A stockholder giving a proxy may revoke it at any time before it is exercised by giving written notice of such revocation or by delivering a later dated proxy, in either case, to Marie King, Corporate Secretary, at the address set forth above, or by the vote of the stockholder in person at the Annual Meeting.
+A shareholder giving a proxy may revoke it at any time before it is exercised by giving written notice of such revocation or by delivering a later dated proxy, in either case, to Marie King, Corporate Secretary, at the address set forth above, or by the vote of the shareholder in person at the Annual Meeting.

-Proxies will be voted in accordance with the stockholder's direction, if any.
-Unless otherwise directed, proxies will be voted in favor of the election as directors of the persons named under the caption "NOMINEES FOR DIRECTOR," in favor of approving the compensation of M&T Bank Corporation's Named Executive Officers and in favor of ratifying the appointment of Pricewaterhouse-Coopers LLP as the independent registered public accounting firm of M&T Bank Corporation for the year ending December 31, 2010.
+Proxies will be voted in accordance with the shareholder's direction, if any.
+Unless otherwise directed, proxies will be voted in favor of the election as directors of the persons named under the caption "NOMINEES FOR DIRECTOR," in favor of approving the compensation of M&T Bank Corporation's Named Executive Officers and in favor of ratifying the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of M&T Bank Corporation for the year ending December 31, 2011.

 The presence in person or by proxy of the holders of a majority of the outstanding Common Stock will constitute a quorum for the transaction of business at the meeting.
-Broker non-votes will be counted as being present or represented at the meeting for purposes of establishing a quorum, but may no longer be voted in the election of directors unless specific voting instructions are provided to the broker.
-On July 1, 2009, the SEC approved amendments to New York Stock Exchange Rule 452 eliminating broker discretionary voting for the election of directors.
-M&T Bank Corporation therefore encourages stockholders or other beneficial owners of shares whose shares are held in the name of a broker, bank or other holder of record to direct their vote for all agenda items on the form of proxy sent by the nominee.
+Broker non-votes will be counted as being present or represented at the meeting for purposes of establishing a quorum, but, under NYSE rules, brokers will not be permitted to vote in the election of directors or on the advisory vote to approve the compensation of M&T Bank Corporation's Named Executive Officers unless specific voting instructions are provided to the broker.
+M&T Bank Corporation therefore encourages shareholders or other beneficial owners of shares whose shares are held in the name of a broker, bank or other intermediary to direct their vote for all agenda items on the form of proxy sent by the broker, bank or other intermediary.

-On November 16, 2009, the Board of Directors of M&T Bank Corporation adopted Amended and Restated Bylaws to provide that in an uncontested election, the affirmative vote of a majority of the votes cast in favor or against the election of a nominee is required for the election of such nominee as a director, assuming a quorum is present or represented at the meeting.
-If, however, an incumbent director in an uncontested election does not receive a majority of the votes cast in favor or against such director, that director would be required to tender his or her resignation to the Board of Directors for consideration in accordance with the Amended and Restated Bylaws of M&T Bank Corporation.
-In a contested election, the persons receiving a plurality of the votes cast by the holders of stock entitled to vote shall be elected as the directors.
+Under M&T Bank Corporation's Amended and Restated Bylaws, in an uncontested election, the affirmative vote of a majority of the votes cast in favor or against the election of a nominee is required for the election of such nominee as a director, assuming a quorum is present or represented at the meeting.
+If an incumbent director in an uncontested election does not receive a majority of the votes cast in favor or against such director, that director would be required to tender his or her resignation to the Board of Directors for consideration in accordance with the Amended and Restated Bylaws.